Dallas Public Library

 A space for learning & community

-The Dallas Public Library website connects visitors to a variety of services, from borrowing books and media to free online courses.
-The website also informs visitors about upcoming events at the libraries, like extracurricular activities, financial planning assistance, and voting.
+The Dallas Public Library website connects visitors to a wealth of services, from borrowing books to free online courses.
+The website also informs visitors about upcoming events at the libraries, like family activities, financial planning, and voting.

 The Problem

 Visitors find the website difficult to navigate due to its cramped resolution, inconsistent typography, and disorganized layouts.
-The site is also only partially responsive, making it hard for mobile users to access and engage with content.
+The site is only partially responsive, making it hard for mobile users to engage with content.

 The Solution

-Refresh the website with cohesive layouts and clear navigation, enabling visitors to easily find services and information in their preferred language and platform.
+Refresh the website with cohesive layouts and clear navigation, enabling visitors to easily find information in their preferred language and platform.

 Impact